 Taro in Hawaii

-Taro roots require substantial amounts of water in order to grow, which makes the tropical climate of the Hawaiian Islands ideal for the cultivation of this root.
-The leafy plant flourishes in a wet environment, whether through frequent rain showers or flooded fields.
+Taro roots require substantial amounts of water in order to grow.
+As such, the tropical climate of the Hawaiian Islands is ideal for the cultivation of this root.
+The leafy plant flourishes in a wet environment, whether through frequent rain or in flooded fields.
 Taro can be grown in two ways, in a dry patch or in an irrigated patch.
-The irrigated fields or lo’i are constantly submersed in several inches of water, allowing the plants maximal hydration during the grow process.
-The Hanalei Valley on Kauai has some of the most expansive taro patches in Hawaii.
+The irrigated fields or lo’i are constantly submersed in several inches of water.
+This provides the plants with maximal hydration during their growth.
+The Hanalei Valley on Kauai is a good example of this.
+This valley has some of the most expansive taro patches in Hawaii.

 Hawaiian Taro History

-According to Hawaiian history, the significance of taro is far more than just a delicious Polynesian staple.
+According to history, the significance of Hawaiian taro is far more than just a delicious Polynesian staple.
 As legend goes, taro played a significant role in Hawaii’s creation story.
 Originally the father heaven, or sky, had a stillborn child with mother earth.
 When they buried the child, a taro plant grew in its place.
 The second son of the earth and sky became the father of all Hawaiians and was taught to revere the taro plant as one would an older brother.
 This love of taro was then passed down to all Hawaiian descendants and is still a respected tradition.

-Eating Taro in Hawaii
+Eating Hawaiian Taro

 But this Hawaii-grown root is also used in other unexpected areas.
-It is not often that a vegetable or root is the chosen flavor for trendy desserts, but frozen yogurt stores often feature sweet taro as a frozen yogurt flavor.
+It is not often that a vegetable or root is the chosen flavor for trendy desserts.
+But frozen yogurt stores often feature sweet taro as a frozen yogurt flavor.
 Taro powder is also sold as an ingredient to add a hint of sweetness teas and smoothies.
 This vegetable’s savor proves to be a favorite as a crunchy day-time snack, a staple at a luau, a delicious addition to tea or a refreshing dessert.
 It is clear to see why the Hawaiians love taro –there are so many ways to enjoy it.